NOW Accepting Applications for FALL 2015

 - Submit the BGSU Graduate College Online Application

-- Send two official transcripts from each college or university you have attended and GRE scores (VERBAL and QUANTITATIVE) to:
+- Send official transcripts from each college or university you have attended and GRE scores (VERBAL and QUANTITATIVE) to:

 Office of Admissions